What are we required to do?

 Anyone found guilty of interfering with a street nameplate or removing it is liable to a fine imposed by the Magistrates Court.

 New street nameplates:

-It is unlawful to set up a street nameplate until one month has passed from the council’s receipt of the application provided no objections have being raised.
+It is unlawful to set up a street nameplate until one month has passed from the council’s receipt of the application, provided no objections have been raised.
 If objections have been raised, it is unlawful to set up nameplates until the objection has been resolved or withdrawn on appeal.

 If you require specification guidance for new street nameplates, please contact our Engineering Services Team.